 Genetic testing.
 Special tests that can help identify whether you have certain genetic mutations that can cause a high platelet count.

 Other blood tests.
 The level of iron in your blood may be tested.
 Your blood may also be tested for certain indicators of inflammation.
 If there's no obvious cause of your high platelet count, and it remains high over time, a bone marrow test may be performed.
 There are two types of bone marrow tests that provide different but complementary information about your blood cells.
 They're often done together.

-Bone marrow biopsy.
-Your Healthcare Professional takes a sample of solid bone marrow tissue through a needle for examination under a microscope.
-If you have essential thrombocythemia, your bone marrow has a higher than normal number of the large cells that make platelets [called megakaryocytes (mega-KAR-ee-uh-cytes)].
+- Bone marrow biopsy.
+Your Healthcare Professional takes a sample of solid bone marrow tissue (usually from the hip bone) through a needle for examination under a microscope.
+If you have essential thrombocythemia, your bone marrow has a higher than normal number of the large cells that make platelets (called megakaryocytes [mega-KAR-ee-uh-cytes]).

-For people who are younger than 60 and have no symptoms or other risk factors for blood clots, essential thrombocythemia is typically monitored by routine checkups.
+For people who are younger than 60 and have no symptoms or other risk factors for blood clots, ET is typically monitored by routine checkups.
 People who are over 60 and have had blood clots typically require medicine or procedures to lower their platelet counts.

-All people with essential thrombocythemia need regular monitoring and medical care to detect any changes in their condition.
+All people with this condition need regular monitoring and medical care to detect any changes in their condition.
 Blood tests can show if the condition is getting worse.
 The goal is to control symptoms and reduce the risk of complications by working with the healthcare team.

 Although I didn't know it at the time, I had been experiencing symptoms related to ET for years… –Susan, ET Patient